IngmarBitter/defenders/md/Salvation/Baptism.md

 Baptism should be administered as soon as possible after an individual commits to Christ.
 It is a significant and memorable way to publicly express one's faith and decision to follow Jesus.
 Typically, baptisms are conducted the following Sunday morning in the presence of the church corgregation to witness and celebrate.
 Special occasions, such as Easter Sunday, might involve river- or ocean-baptisms that new believers may choose to wait a little longer than a week for.

-TSeveral New Testament examples illustrate the practice of baptizing new believers immediately after they commit to Christ:
+Several New Testament examples illustrate the practice of baptizing new believers immediately after they commit to Christ:

 **The Day of Pentecost (Acts 2:41):** About three thousand people believed and were baptized following Peter's sermon.